 The regulations apply to a huge range of trucks — from two axles upwards and either rigid or articulated.
 Vehicles like these contribute 70% of the total CO₂ emissions from heavy-duty vehicles.
 The regulations are continuously being reviewed and extended to additional truck, trailer, bus and coach configurations and vehicle groups.
 Further regulations took effect in January 2020.

 The level of CO₂ emissions is directly related to fuel consumption.
-The three main factors impacting on fuel consumption and emissions are the vehicle's engine, the aerodynamic drag and the rolling resistance of the tires.
+The three main factors impacting on fuel consumption and emissions are the vehicle's engine, the aerodynamic drag and the rolling resistance of the tyres.

 3 main factors impacting on fuel consumption and CO₂ emissions: engine, aerodynamics and the rolling resistance of tires.